jan-carreras/ddia/docs/design/20220110-multi-type-support.md

 > Goals, non-goals and future goals

 ## Goals
-* The goal is to be able to support datatypes like [Lists](https://redis.io/docs/data-types/lists/), [Sets](https://redis.io/docs/data-types/sets/), [Hashes](https://redis.io/docs/data-types/hashes/).
+* The goal is to be able to support data types like [Lists](https://redis.io/docs/data-types/lists/), [Sets](https://redis.io/docs/data-types/sets/), [Hashes](https://redis.io/docs/data-types/hashes/).
 * Do it in a way that it's scalable and easy to add new data types
 * Do it in an efficient way

-Most Redis operations are type-specific, which means that can not be used on other datatypes.
+Most Redis operations are type-specific, which means that can not be used on other data types.
 The storage must be type aware.

 ## Non Goals

-* Implement all those datatypes
+* Implement all those data types

 ## Future goals